smile-health/api-user-guide/inventory-service.md

 ## System Data Architecture

-For more information on the Inventory System Architecture, please visit the System Data Architecture.
+For more information on the Inventory System Architecture, please visit the **System Data Architecture**.

 ---